 Raj Kumar K.C.

 Raj Kumar comes from Banepa, a small town just outside of Kathmandu.
 His uncle is a yoga teacher in the capital and he has always encouraged Raj Kumar to take interest in the subject of yoga.
 With his uncle’s influence Raj Kumar started to practice yoga quite early in his life and especially in the last few years he has noticed the benefits.
 His body has become physically fit and flexible, he felt an increase in his overall wellbeing and on top of this his knee and back problems have disappeared and his digestion has improved.
 Encouraged with these positive developments Raj Kumar underwent one month yoga teachers training in Patanjali Yoga at Patanjali Yog Samithi in Kathmandu.
-Raj Kumar joined Purna Yoga in 2016 and he is on the path to becoming a knowledgeable and experienced yoga teacher.
+Raj Kumar joined Purna Yoga in 2016 and In 2018 he completed Yoga Alliance certified 200hr Yoga Teacher Training at Rishikul Yogshala.
+Raj Kumar says that he wishes to always deepen his knowledge and experience of yoga so that he can apply that to his teaching.
 Beside yoga he also enjoys music and he is learning to play the tabla, djembe and harmonium, he likes travelling and exploring new places and he really enjoys being in nature.

-Dinesh comes from the area of Palung in Makwanpur district.
+Dinesh comes from a small village in the area of Palung in Makwanpur district.
 He started working with Purna Yoga in 2012 – first as a cook and porter, but soon he showed much initiative in learning and he became a fully licensed trekking guide in our yoga trek branch.
 From there he gradually developed interest in learning about yoga as he was encouraged by our numerous guests, who enjoyed his peaceful and calm demeanour and his kind nature.
-Dinesh comes from a small village where his family grow vegetables for sale in the capital city and they support his desire to develop his skills and interests, his little brother is inspired by Dinesh’s success journey from working as a porter to becoming one of the key and valued members of our team.
-His dream now is to become a fully qualified yoga teacher and to continue working at Purna Yoga Retreat as well as in our yoga treks.
+Dinesh comes from a family of farmers, who dearly support his desire to develop his skills and interests.
+His little brother is very proud and inspired by Dinesh’s journey from starting his work without much experience and putting his effort to becoming one of the key members of our team.
+Dinesh's dream to become a fully qualified yoga teacher has been fulfilled when in 2018 he completed Yoga Alliance certified 200hr Yoga Teacher Training at Rishikul Yogshala.
+He now wishes to apply his knowledge and experience and to continue working at Purna Yoga Retreat as well as in our yoga treks and to develop his skills even more.
 Dinesh enjoys nature, the mountains and when he visits his home he also likes to take part in the village football tournaments with his friends and neighbours.